 Diabetes may lead to fluctuations in vision as well as lead to early cataracts.
 The most severe problem, however, is damage to the blood vessels in the retina.
 The retina is the sensitive light-receiving nerve tissue in the back of the eyes.
 The retina is like the film in a camera, and a damaged retina can cause blindness.

 Diabetic retinopathy is diabetic-related damage to the retina.
 The retina is the light-sensitive tissue that lines the inside of our eyes.
-Damaged retinal blood vessels leak serum and blood and may also stimulate growth of abnormal blood vessels on the surface of the retina.
-Bleeding and leakage into the retina causes blurred vision.
+Damaged retinal blood vessels leak serum and blood and may also stimulate the growth of abnormal blood vessels on the surface of the retina.
+Bleeding and leakage into the retina causing blurred vision.
 Diabetic retinopathy is the leading cause of blindness in adults younger than 65 years.
-The risk of diabetic retinopathy increases with duration of disease as well as improper control of glucose, blood pressure, and cholesterol.
-Smoking is a severe cause for problems as well.
+The risk of diabetic retinopathy increases with the duration of disease as well as improper control of glucose, blood pressure, and cholesterol.
+Smoking is a severe cause of problems as well.

 Symptoms of Diabetic Retinopathy

 Initially, there may be NO symptoms of diabetic eye disease.
 For this reason, diabetic individuals need to have a complete dilated eye exam AT LEAST once a year to check for disease.
 As the disease progresses symptoms may include: